damonallison/swift-fundamentals/README.md

     * Functions are first class.
     * String interpolation.
     * Tuples allow for simple data structures and multiple return values.
+    * ivars are removed.
+You cannot define or access a property's ivar directly.
+Much less error prone.

 * Strongly Typed (this will upset the dynamic language people, but it's the right way to build a language)
   * Generics